bcgov/EDUC-INFRA-COMMON/openshift/pipelines/master-pipeline/README.md

 ### Importing master pipeline

 The template for the [master pipeline](https://github.com/bcgov/EDUC-INFRA-COMMON/blob/master/openshift/pipelines/master-pipeline/master-pipeline.template.yaml) can be imported into Openshift via command line or web console.
-To import the master pipeline to you environment via the oc command line, run this command:
+To import the master pipeline to your environment via the oc command line, run this command:
 ``` sh
 oc process -f master-pipeline.template.yaml
 ```